Gul Hamid: Film career

 "Gul Hamid, a handsome young man from Peshawar, became an all-India celebrity when A. R. Kardar cast him in his hit movie.
 It is said that the movie industry never again saw an actor with Gul Hamid's looks".
-He made his film debut with Sarfarosh alias Brave Hearts in 1930, which was a silent movie made in Lahore & directed by A. R. Kardar.
+He made his film debut with Sarfarosh alias Brave Hearts in 1930, which was a silent movie made in Lahore and directed by A. R. Kardar.
 In 1931, his films Aatishe Ishq and Wandering Dancer were released.

 Gul Hamid also had the honour of working in the first ever Punjabi feature film Heer Ranjha released in 1932.
 This film was made in Lahore and directed by A. R. Kardar.

 In 1933, his film Yahudi Ki Ladki was released based on Agha Hashar Kashmiri's play Yahudi Ki Larki.

 Gul Hamid's film Seeta, produced by East India Film Company & directed by Debaki Bose was the first talkie shown in an international film festival when it was shown in 1934 at the Venice Film Festival, where it won an honorary diploma.
 His other films released in 1934 were Chandar Gupt, Mumtaz Begum, Sultana and Night Bird.

-1935 was the rich year of Gul Hamid's career as many of his films were released in it.
+1935 was an important year of Gul Hamid's career as many of his films were released then.
 In Karwan-E-Hayat (a 1935 adventure film) and Bharat Ki Beti (1935), his heroine was Rattan Bai.
 His other notable talkies (films) in 1935 were Soteeli Maa, Badruhi, Saleema and Murderer.
 Yasmin was also released the same year, in which his name was Behram.

 Only three films are present on the record to be released in 1936 i.e., Sunehra Sansar, Baghi Sipahi and Khyber Pass.

-Khyber Pass was the film in which he not only acted, but also wrote its script and directed it.
+He not only acted in Khyber Pass, but also wrote its script and directed it.

 He worked with his wife, Patience Cooper, in three films i.e., Baghi Sipahi, Murderer (1935) and Khyber Pass.
-After starting his film career from Lahore, he moved to Calcutta, where he worked in more than a dozen of silent films and talkies.
+After starting his film career from Lahore, he moved to Calcutta, where he worked in more than a dozen silent films and talkies.
 Some of his films were made in Bombay too.